Tables and Tents

 4:00 PM is typically fine.

-Planning around the heat keeps guests comfortable and helps maintain energy throughout the event.
+Picking the right venue at the right time is crucial, and planning around the heat keeps guests comfortable and helps maintain energy throughout the event.

 Know Your Audience